tougshire/wibekwa/README.md

 * rename the automatically-created page
     * in the admin panel, click "Pages", then the edit icon (a pencil) for the automatically created page (which may be "home" or "welcome or something like that)
-    * in the promote tab, rename the slug from "home" to "home-old".
-If the title is "Home", rename it to "Home-Old"
+    * change the title to "Home-Old".
+In the promote tab, rename the slug from "home" to "home-old".
     * publish the page
 * create a new article index page
     * using the "add child page" action next to the word "Root", create a new article index page